Every superhero has an origin story, and every teacher is a superhero…

 As his squad leader and as a fellow short guy, I had two reasons to help Cooley.
 I paced him and observed his stride: straight-legged and stumpy; slamming his heel into the pavement every step.
 Diagnosing the problem quickly, I taught him a trick that, while effective, looked ridiculous.
 I squatted like Groucho Marx and shuffled forward with bent legs in long strides, and coaxed him to do the same.
 Because I looked like an idiot, he refused at first, but by persisting and quoting and imitating Groucho (“I intend to live forever, or die trying.” and the topical, “Military intelligence is a contradiction in terms.”)
 I wore down Cooley’s reluctance and he tried the shuffle.
 This solved the rigid-stride problem by forcing him to bend his knees and distribute the weight of his gear across his entire body, allowing him to catch up in the line.

-From that miserable, wet, painful day in 1992, I have taken away several lessons:
+From that miserable, wet, painful day in 1992, I took away several lessons:

 - You don’t teach walking from an armchair, you teach by walking together–show, don’t tell

-- Diagnose, differentiate, develop solutions and if they don’t work, start over–persevere
+- Diagnose, differentiate, and develop solutions and if they don’t work, start over–persevere

 - Model compassion and compassionate action; always start from a spirit of generosity